Last reviewed on 6th September 2023 by Martin Alexander (Mortgage Advisor)

 - Nature of the LLP

 Certain lenders may advertise slightly higher rates for mortgages involving limited companies or limited liability partnerships.
 This is especially true where investors have created an SPV (Special Purpose Vehicle) such as a registered business solely for property investment.

 How much can an LLP borrow?

-Each lender has different variables in how they’ll calculate maximum mortgage amounts.
-The majority of lenders generally lend between 3x your annual income as a minimum and around 5x your annual income as a maximum.
+Each lender has different variables for how they’ll calculate maximum mortgage amounts.
+The majority of lenders generally lend between three times your annual income as a minimum and around five times your annual income as a maximum.

 If you’re a director of an LLP but want a personal mortgage, this is also possible.
 This may be better suited especially if the property you want to purchase is for residential purposes.

 Learn more: How to get a mortgage as a company director

 Can a newly established LLP apply for a mortgage?

 The length of time an LLP has been trading for can make all the difference in getting a mortgage.
 An LLP that’s been trading for ten years can show more stability and less risk than an LLP that’s only been trading for one year.

 That said, the length of time an LLP has been trading is only one factor for a mortgage assessment.
 An LLP that’s been trading for ten years could be drowning in debt, so it all depends on the overall quality of the application.